 Research the map and directions ahead of time, then tap on the portion of the map with your intended destination.

 You will be able to download the map to your device, assuming you can accommodate the size of the files.

 Once downloaded, you can access the locally saved map and directions under the offline maps section of the Maps app or from your downloaded storage.

 There is more than one way to get from point A to point B. Google Maps makes it simple to figure out an alternate route by allowing you to move the plotted course with your mouse/finger on the map.

 You click/press on the blue route line, hold the action, and drag the route in any direction.
 The blue line will dynamically adjust to an alternate path.

-If you pull it too far away, it will still adjust, just keep in mind that it typically defaults to the shortest ride (timewise) though if you prefer a more scenic route or minimal highway travel, you might have to travel a bit longer.
+If you pull it too far away, it will still adjust.
+Keep in mind that it typically defaults to the shortest ride (timewise) though if you prefer a more scenic route or minimal highway travel, you might have to travel a bit longer.